SVANETI, GEORGIA

 DETAILS

-Our 11-day guided ski and splitboard expedition begins in the Georgian capital, Tbilisi, one of our favorite cities in the world.
-We’ll stay in Old Town at a beautiful hotel with rooftop restaurant and spend our first day exploring the surrounding cobblestone streets, historic neighborhoods and markets.
+Our 10-day guided ski and splitboard expedition begins in the Georgian capital, Tbilisi, one of our favorite cities in the world.
+We’ll stay in Old Town at really nice hotel with rooftop restaurant and spend our first day exploring the surrounding cobblestone streets, historic neighborhoods and markets.
 Tbilisi is just too amazing to pass by!

 The next morning our journey begins with a ~5-hour drive through the Georgian countryside, past the birth place of Stalin, and eventually to the mouth of the Enguri River Valley, where the road begins its climb into the Caucasus Mountains.
-The drive from here is spectacular, winding and climbing alongside the river for another 2.5 hours before the valley opens up to reveal the famous defensive towers and towering peaks of Upper Svaneti.
+The drive from here is spectacular, winding and climbing alongside the river for another 2.5 hours before the valley opens up to reveal the famous defensive towers and peaks towering above them.

-Our first night will be spent at a family-run guesthouse in the townlet of Mestia at 1,500m/4,921ft elevation.
+Our base for 2/3 of the week is a family-run guesthouse in the townlet of Mestia.
 Mestia is the “tourist hub” of Upper Svaneti, and while it offers a great selection of cafés and shops alongside its historic churches and forts, it feels far from touristy.
 Here, we’ll pull out the maps and assess our intended itinerary with the weather forecast in mind, as roads up and down valley often become impassable during big storms.
 If all looks good, we will stick to plan!

 To kick things off: Day 1 touring from the upper boundaries of Tetnuldi Ski Resort, which offers lift access to 3,100m/10,170ft.
 While riding lifts in Georgia may not be on your bucket list, our day at Tetnuldi will be the perfect warmup and the backcountry terrain is quite seriously too good to pass up.
 If you’ve watched any of the Freeride World Tour stops in Georgia, the competition venue is a slice of the terrain we’re talking about!
 The access is amazing and will give us a taste of the skiing that’s awaiting us.
 Depending on snow conditions, we may be able to finish the day with a descent to either Zhabeshi or Adishi village, which is a super unique end to a day “at the resort.”

 The following morning we’ll transfer down valley to Tskhumari village, at the foot of the Svaneti Range and Mount Laila (4,008m/13,150ft).
-From the village we’ll climb as high as the group would like with up to 2,000m/+6,500ft of vertical possible for the day.
+From the village we’ll climb as high as the group would like with up to 2,000m/6,500ft+ of vertical possible for the day.
+Of course motivation and pace will determine how long the day’s descent is!
 The Svaneti Range (pictured in the banner photo above) parallels the main Caucasus Range and offers spectacular views to the north.

 On Day 3, we’ll tour up to Koruldi Lakes, high above Mestia, and ski for the day before retreating to a renovated mountain cabin called the Cloudbase Hut.
 We’ll lounge and cook dinner around the crackling fire, and probably tuck in early in anticipation of the following day’s plan to ski the Chalaadi Glacier.
 The 6km/3.7mi-long glacier provides some of the best powder skiing in Svaneti, with the stunning north and south summits of Mt.
 Ushba (~4,700m/15,400ft) as the backdrop.
 After an exciting and exhausting descent, we’ll transfer back to the guesthouse in Mestia.

-On Day 6 we’ll venture further up valley from Mestia and close out the trip with three days skiing from Ushguli, the fabled "highest settlement in Europe.”
-At 2,100m/6,890ft in elevation, Ushguli is actually a cluster of 4 small villages, close to the border with Chechnya and home to ~200 people year-round.
+For Days 5-7 we’ll venture deeper up valley and close out the trip skiing around Ushguli, the fabled "highest settlement in Europe.”
+At 2,100m/6,890ft in elevation, Ushguli is actually a cluster of 4 small villages, close to the border with Chechnya and home to ~250 people year-round.
 Here, we will continue to eat like kings and will be treated to epic village-based touring at the foot of Shkhara (5,193m/17,037ft) and neighboring peaks—the highest in the Greater Caucasus.
 Objectives include Latpari Pass (which forms the high ridge between Upper and Lower Svaneti), a day lapping powder stashes in the Lamaria Range, and our final push to one of the best descents in Ushguli from the summit of Kareta Mountain.
 Kareta’s northwest aspect is known for excellent snow preservation, and provides absolutely unreal views of Shkhara.

 GUIDES

-Our 2027 Svaneti expedition will be co-guided by TBA and IFMGA guide and Svaneti local, Zura Phaliani.
+Our 2027 Svaneti expeditions will be co-guided by Spanish-born/Chamonix-based IFMGA Guide, David Pujol, and IFMGA Guide and Svaneti local, Zura Phaliani.
 Meet our guides.

 BOOKINGS